 Fresh Fruit and Vegetable Program

 For more than a decade, United Fresh has been the lead advocate for the Fresh Fruit and Vegetable Program (FFVP).
-The FFVP provides four million students in our nation’s lowest income elementary schools with a fresh fruit or vegetable snack 3-5 days a week.
+The FFVP provides four million students in our nation’s lowest income elementary schools with a fresh fruit or vegetable snack three to five days a week.

 The FFVP increases student fruit and vegetable consumption, introduces them to a wide variety of fresh fruits and vegetables, is very popular with school officials, parents and students, does not increase student’s caloric intake and is a catalyst for creating healthier school food environments.
+And, a recent study has demonstrated that the FFVP reduces childhood obesity in participating children.
 The World Health Organization recognizes the FFVP, School Fruit Scheme and Fruit at School, as effective global strategies to improve nutrition and reduce obesity.

-In 2015, an important priority for United Fresh is protecting the FFVP as Congress reauthorizes all child nutrition programs.
+In 2015, an important priority for United Fresh is keeping the FFVP “fresh” as Congress reauthorizes all child nutrition programs.

 United Fresh is pleased to provide our members with the lists of FFVP schools by state.
 For more information, contact Lorelei DiSogra at 202-303-3403 or firstname.lastname@example.org or Andrew Marshall at 202-303-3407 or email@example.com.